Published 12 Oct 2021

 Other examples of key issues that can lead to amendment or termination of a contract include the following:

-- the conditions set out in the call and the approved prerequisites for funding are not met
+- the conditions set out in the call and the approved prerequisites for funding are not met;

-- the project is not progressing according to plan
+- the project is not progressing according to plan;

 - the project no longer has access to critical and necessary resources or equipment and results or new information has emerged that substantially diminishes the commercial potential of the project.

 Relevant thematic areas for this call

 This call encompasses all disciplines and areas of research.
 We strive to achieve a balanced portfolio of supported projects across sectors and disciplines.